pzhaojohnson/rnacanvas.app-object/README.md

 <b>Known issue #2:</b> This method only works if the RNAcanvas URL interface
 was used in the first place to draw the drawing currently being shown.

-Otherwise, this method will simply open a new blank tab of the RNAcanvas app.

 ```javascript
 app.duplicateTab();
 ```